mcook0/Funnel-analysis-retail/README.md

 1. Send inactive customers reminder emails and texts to encourage them to complete their purchase before cancelling.
-2. Work with the product and fulfilment team to identify and remove the friction points causing returns and cancellations.
+2. Work with the product and fulfillment team to identify and remove the friction points causing returns and cancellations.
 3. Add clearer product descriptions and expectation-setting copy at the point of purchase to reduce return rates.